How can embezzlement be prevented at a private dental practice or dental group?

 The risk of embezzlement increases when your internal processes and policies are not regularly updated, implemented and without oversight.

-According to Dentistry Today, studies suggest that the lifetime probability of dentists being targeted for embezzlement is 60%-70%.
+According to an interview with Dentistry Today, David Harris of Prosperident shares that the lifetime probability of dentists being targeted for embezzlement is 60%-70%.

 That’s a high number!
 And this is just the amount that goes reported.
 Sadly, many embezzlement cases in dental businesses either go unnoticed or are not reported.

 Embezzlement can occur when your employees have access to payment from insurance companies and patients, and have the responsibility to deposit, and/or post amounts collected to your software or bank account.